 But it simply must be this way.

-Consider the alternative – that I’m somehow able to force that site owner to let me back in.
+Consider the alternative: that I’m somehow able to force that site owner to let me back in.
 If there were a mechanism to let people force their way onto sites that others own and control, that would have a pretty chilling effect on the internet as a whole.
 In fact, it’s likely that sites like Ask Leo! wouldn’t exist.
 Malicious entities would use that ability to their own ends.

-Even if he’s wrong.
+Even if they’re wrong.